Poonch District, Pakistan: Separation of Poonch

 (The Poonch Divion was created from the Azad Kashmiri-administered portion of the pre-1947 Poonch District.)

-After independence in 1947, there was a rebellion in the western part of the Poonch District.
+After independence of India and Pakistan in 1947, there was a rebellion in the western part of the Poonch District.
 The rebels led by Sardar Ibrahim Khan, sought support from the Dominion of Pakistan, which provided arms and then launched an invasion of its own, using Pashtun tribals.
 In response, the Maharaja of Jammu and Kashmir joined India, and the conflict turned into an Indo-Pakistani war.
-When a ceasefire was effected, the Poonch District was divided into two separate districts.
-The former headquarters, the city of Poonch, came under Indian occupation, and a new headquarters in the western district was eventually established at Rawalakot.
+When a ceasefire was effected, the then Poonch District was divided into two parts.
+The former headquarters, the city of Poonchin the eastern part, came under Indian control, and the western part of the district came under Pakistani control, a new capital was established at Rawalakot.

 1949 to Present

 The Pakistan-administered portion of the Poonch district was reorganised as the Poonch Division.
 Of the four tehsils of the original Poonch District, viz., Bagh, Sudhnoti, Haveli, and Mendhar, the Poonch Division included the first two and a portion of the third.
 Those three tehsils were eventually made separate districts, and a new Poonch District was created in the center of the Poonch Division by incorporating portions of the Bagh and Sudhnoti tehsils.

 Poonch district was the main area of violent anti government revolt (led by the Sudhan tribe) during the 1955 Poonch uprising, which lasted from early 1955 to late 1956.